kiboschool/course-programming-2/src/revision/w2-memory-and-objects/1-references.md

 We do have to be careful though, let's look at another example.

-This approaches the same idea: We have two variables that serve different purposes - in this case I have one list for the people I want to invite in my party, and another list for the people who play on my team - but they share the same value.
+This examples is very similar: We have two variables that serve different purposes - in this case I have one list for the people I want to invite to my birthday party, and another list for the people who play on my team - but they share the same value.

 Step through the code and observe what happens as we modify one of these variables: